 Bio

-Afterwards I started an NIHR-funded postdoc at Nottingham with Prof Douglas Hartley looking at mother-child neural synchrony ('inter-brain synchrony') in typically listening and cochlear implanted children, and most recently under Dr Holly Robson’s MRC Clinician Scientist Fellowship at UCL studying neural speech tracking in people who suffer from aphasia after experiencing a stroke.
-I am still parts of both teams overseeing neuroimaging analyses in aphasic and cochlear-implanted individuals.
-I am currently funded by a Wellcome ECA fellowship at Cambridge studying neural processing of audiovisual speech in adult cochlear implant users, working with Dr Matt Davis and co-advised by Dr Bob Carlyon and Prof Hartley.
+Afterwards I started an NIHR-funded postdoc at Nottingham with Prof Douglas Hartley looking at mother-child neural communication in typically listening and cochlear implanted children, and most recently under Dr Holly Robson’s MRC Clinician Scientist Fellowship at UCL studying neural speech tracking in people with aphasia after suffering from a stroke.
+I am still parts of both teams overseeing the neuroimaging analyses.
+I am currently funded by a Wellcome Trust ECA fellowship at Cambridge focusing on neural processing of audiovisual speech in adult cochlear implant users, working with Dr Matt Davis and co-advised by Dr Bob Carlyon and Prof Hartley.

 I am a native Cantonese-Mandarin bilingual.
 I have been a Scottish resident since the pandemic and practice work-life balance by commuting across River Tweed and northeast England.